jbejjani2022/golden-arm/cameraman/README.md

 While in `cameraman`, execute `go mod tidy` to download missing modules and clean up any unnecessary dependencies.

-Add the following to a `.env` file with your information:
+Add the following to a `.env` file and replace "?" with your information:
 ```
 DB_HOST="?"
 DB_USER="?"
 DB_PASS="?"
-DB_PORT="?"
+DB_PORT="5432"
 DB_NAME="?"

 API_KEY="?"